-Many studies have analyzed the effects of drought on Mediterranean tree species representing the southernmost limit of their distribution (e.g., Sánchez-Salguero and others 2012; Dorado-Liñán and others 2017b), and some focused on the resilience to drought of rear-edge populations (e.g., Herrero and Zamora 2014).
+Many studies have analyzed the effects of drought on tree species which southernmost limit of their distribution is encountered in the Mediterranean (e.g., Sánchez-Salguero and others 2012; Dorado-Liñán and others 2017b), and some focused on the resilience to drought of rear-edge populations (e.g., Herrero and Zamora 2014).
 Resilience is the capacity of an ecosystem, community or individual to recover its pre-disturbance structure and function after a disturbance (Holling 1973).
-The assessment of resilience to climate disturbances like droughts provides critical information about the capacity of the forests to maintain their structure and to continue providing valuable ecosystem services.
+The assessment of resilience to climate disturbances like droughts provides critical information about the capacity of the forests to maintain their structure and provide valuable ecosystem services.

-Vegetation responses to drought requires of integrative and multidisciplinary strategies for assessing the impacts of disturbances on forest at several scales (Hartmann and others 2018).
-The resilience to drought of species is better assessed when several aproacches like remote sensing and dendrocronology are combined simultaneously.
-Dendroecological estimates of growth (i.e. tree-ring width) are a widely used proxy to study tree vitality (Fritts 1976; Bhuyan and others 2017) and the analysis of annual-tree ring widths can be used to study changes in growth as response to drought at the individiual tree-scale (Fritts 1976).
-The combination of both approaches (remote sensing and dendroecology), has been used to assess the effects of droughts on vegetation along ecological or elevational gradients (e.g. Vicente-Serrano and others 2013; Coulthard and others 2017), and also for the analysis of growth resilience to drought on several tree species (Gazol and others 2018).
+Understanding the vegetation response to drought requires of integrative and multidisciplinary strategies to assess the impacts of disturbances on forest at several scales (Hartmann and others 2018).
+The resilience to drought of species is better assessed when several approaches like remote sensing and dendrocronology are combined simultaneously.
+Dendroecological estimates of growth (i.e. tree-ring width) are a widely used proxy to study tree vitality and the analysis of annual-tree ring widths can be used to study changes in growth as response to drought at the individiual tree-scale (Fritts 1976).
+The combination of both approaches (remote sensing and dendroecology), has been used to assess the effects of droughts on vegetation along ecological gradients (e.g. Vicente-Serrano and others 2013; Coulthard and others 2017), and also for the analysis of growth resilience to drought on several tree species (Gazol and others 2018).
 Remote sensing can be used for studying droughts impacts on ecosystems, hence the stand level (e.g. Zhang and others 2013).
 Vegetation indices obtained from satellite are used as a proxy for assessing vegetation functioning and aboveground net primary production (Alcaraz-Segura and others 2009), and changes in the patterns of these indices are considered as an indicator of the forest response to external environmental factors, such us drought (e.g. Vicente-Serrano and others 2013).
 Drought impacts on vegetation using remote sensing have been analyzed at different scales.
 For instance, a global-scale study showed a stronger influence of drought for drier biomes (Vicente-Serrano and others 2013) whereas for Mediterranean area, studies at regional and local scales found a large spatial and seasonal variability of the effects of drought on vegetation (Gouveia and others 2017).
 Several works assessed vegetation responses in term of resistance and resilience to drought events highlighting a stronger response of tree-ring (tree-level) to drought variability compared to the greenness (ecosystem-level) (e.g. Peña-Gallardo and others 2018; Gazol and others 2018).
-Nonetheless, it is crucial to know if the responses at the tree level differ from responses at the ecosystem level, particularly in rear edge populations.
+Nonetheless, it is crucial to know if the responses at the tree level differ from responses at the ecosystem level and characterize the spatial variability of this response in rear edge populations.